A topic from the subject of Biochemistry in Chemistry.

 1. Using a cork borer, cut out 5-6 leaf discs from the fresh spinach leaves.

-3. Expose the petri dish to a light source for approximately 30 minutes.
+3. Expose the petri dish to a light source for approximately 30-60 minutes.
+Monitor for bubble formation.

 Part 2: Carbohydrate Metabolism

-1. After exposing the leaf discs to light, remove and place them in a petri dish containing distilled water.
+2. Place the rinsed leaf discs in a new petri dish containing distilled water.

-3. Place the petri dish with the leaf discs in the boiling water for 1-2 minutes.
+4. Place the petri dish with the leaf discs in the boiling water for 1-2 minutes to inactivate enzymes.

 Significance:

-- This experiment visually demonstrates the process of photosynthesis and the production of oxygen.
+• This experiment visually demonstrates the process of photosynthesis and the production of oxygen as a byproduct.

-- The use of Lugol\'s iodine staining helps identify the presence of carbohydrates in the leaf discs, showcasing the storage and metabolism of carbohydrates in plants.
+• The use of Lugol's iodine staining helps identify the presence of carbohydrates (starch) in the leaf discs, showcasing the conversion of light energy into chemical energy in the form of carbohydrates and their storage within the plant.

 Share on: